jawr/smtpd/readme.md

 * Customisable listening address and port.
 It defaults to listening on all addresses on port 25 if unset.
 * Customisable host name and application name.
 It defaults to the system hostname and "smtpd" application name if they are unset.
 * Easy to use TLS support that obeys RFC 3207.
-* Authentication support for the CRAM-MD5, LOGIN and PLAIN mechanisms that obeys RFC 4954.

 ## Usage